 As it turns out, some of the common, pesky cockroaches may be the only roaches that really bother me.
 I pet hissing cockroaches when volunteers from the science museum brought the animals to my school and never thought anything of it.
 They weren’t slimy or gooey, but rather hard and smooth.
 They didn’t try to jump out of the volunteers’ hands or bite anyone (not that I’ve ever heard of roaches attacking people anyway), but calmly waved their antennae as the volunteers secured them between palm and thumb and carried them from student to student to be admired.

 Cockroaches have gotten a lot of hate, so much so that the word “cockroach” puts a bad taste in our mouths.
-I think these poor insects deserve a name change more than any other arthropod we’ve discussed so far – so, for the sake of our big insect friends, I now dub these creatures “beetle cats!”
-Because they’re beetle-sized and they groom themselves like cats!
+I think these poor insects deserve a name change more than any other arthropod we’ve discussed so far – so, for the sake of our big insect friends, I now dub these creatures “clutter cats!”
+Because they live in cluttered places and they groom themselves like cats!

 I know, I’m a genius.
 No need to thank me for ridding your katsaridaphobia; it’s all in a day’s work for the ArthroBlogger.